Rye Coalition: History

 Rye (by now adding "Coalition" to their name - or sometimes "Rye and the Coalition") continued on during downtime from their educations, now acting as a quartet.
 They wrote and recorded their first full-length LP, entitled Hee Saw Dhuh Kaet, in 1997.
 The band chose to again work with Alap Momin, and the album was released by Gern Blandsten Records.

-By this time, the band was making a conscious effort to incorporate their other musical influences into their music, and move away from the confines of their earlier sound - vocals became slightly less aggressive, while not lacking in urgency, showing Cuseglio's true vocal prowess, and some elements of classic rock and even blues are apparent on the recording.
-The band's trademark tongue-in-cheek sense of humor also became more apparent on the record (song titles included "The Higher The Hair, The Closer To God," and "Fucking With Beautiful Posture").
-Sporadic shows and small tours followed, but later that year, Justin Morey also left the band to pursue other interests.

 At this point Dave Leto moved to bass and recruited his brother, Greg (also an ex-member of Merel) to take over the drums.
 The new lineup began work on their next album, entitled The Lipstick Game.
 Two years in the making, the album was again engineered by Alap Momin, is seen by many of their early fans as the band's pinnacle.
 It documents some of Rye Coalition's most powerful and experimental songwriting.
 Opening song "The Prosthetic Aesthetic" quickly ascertains that the band has sacrificed none of its energy, whereas songs like "Baby's Got A New Flame" and the title track exemplify the fusion of post-hardcore with classic rock that Rye Coalition would perfect on later releases, while the acoustic ballad "Tangiers" and closing instrumental track "Through The Years" are probably the group's most melodic songs ever recorded.

 The record was well received by fans and the music press, and Rye Coalition again embarked on a tour to support the album, with Greg Leto leaving the band and Morey returning to take up bass duties again (Dave Leto switched back to drums).
 Following that, things slowed down again for the band, with shows happening on occasion as the members continued with their educations.
 Herb Wiley also returned to the fold in 2000 as the band was writing for their next album, thus reinstating the full original lineup of the band, which remains to this day.